redhat-ai-services/ai-accelerator-examples/examples/models-as-a-service/README.md

 ## Deployment

-To deploy this example, fork the repository to your personal repository and run the bootstrap script from the root directory:
+To deploy this example, clone this repository and run the bootstrap script from the root directory:

 ```bash
 ./bootstrap.sh